raviqqe/stak/doc/src/content/docs/embedding-scripts.md

 Then, add a build script at `build.rs` to build the Scheme source file into bytecodes.

 The bytecodes are compact codes that describe programs written in Scheme.
 It is just like machine codes but for a Stak Scheme virtual machine.
+The bytecodes compiled from source files are stored in the `target` directory in your crate.

 ```rust no_run
 use stak_build::{build_r7rs, BuildError};